 Who Treats Bipolar Disorder?

-People who are experiencing life-threatening symptoms, such as life-endangering impulsive behavior (e.g., substance abuse, promiscuity or aggressiveness) or psychotic symptoms (e.g., hallucinations or delusions), as well as anyone who is severely suicidal, should be evaluated by a physician.
+People who are experiencing life-threatening symptoms, such as life-endangering impulsive behavior (e.g., substance abuse, promiscuity, or aggressiveness) or psychotic symptoms (e.g., hallucinations or delusions), as well as anyone who is severely suicidal, should be evaluated by a physician.
 Depending on the level of potential harm to self or others, they should go to an emergency room.
 Doctors there often will refer them to a psychiatrist for further treatment.
-In some cases, hospitalization in a psychiatric facility is a standard approach.
+In some cases, hospitalization in a psychiatric facility may be needed (Caponigro & Lee, 2012).

 Prognosis for Bipolar Disorder